-Why is Minced Garlic in Oil?
+Why Is Minced Garlic in Oil?

-Many people liked to buy "jarred garlic."
+Many people like to buy "jarred garlic."
 Jarred garlic is often packed with an oil like olive oil (or water) to remain freshness.
 You can easily make your own jarred garlic at home with a food processor and flavored oil.

 Which one do you prefer?
 Since I know that garlic powder is a big part of salad dressings, I have to go with that one.
 I love ranch dressing, and yes, I firmly believe it goes with pizza.